 Ramesh Mario Nithiyendran - Idols of Mud and Water

-The first institutional solo exhibition in the UK and Europe for the Sydney-based artist
+The first solo exhibition in the UK and Europe for the Sydney-based artist

 Ramesh Mario Nithiyendran was born in Colombo, Sri-Lanka in 1988 and has lived in Australia since 1989.
-Drawing from historical figuration as well as contemporary influences, he crafts exuberant ceramic sculptures inspired by global histories of figuration, religious iconographies, and contemporary culture.
+He crafts exuberant ceramic sculptures inspired by global histories of figuration, as well as contemporary influences.

 Image: Ramesh Mario Nithiyendran in his studio with some of the sculptures for The Guardians, Sullivan and Strumpf, October 2021

 Below: Watch a short film following Ramesh as he prepares for the Sullivan + Strumpf exhibition Undergod (2023).